My 5 Dividend Champions Worth Holding For Decades

 Compared to The S&P 500

-To see how the companies do through significant volatility I’m going with a date right before the market took a large drawdown towards the end of 2008.
-Here’s a chart with start date on March 17, 2008 from InvestSpy:
+To see how the companies do through significant volatility, I'm going with a date right before the market took a large drawdown towards the end of 2008.
+Here's a chart with start date on March 17, 2008, from InvestSpy:

-This is just to show that overall they have done comparatively well during a long investment horizon (note: returns shown through late May 2017).
-I still think TGT is undervalued and has started to climb back up which I describe in this article.
-However, no one can be really impressed with Target’s total return.
+This is just to show that overall they have done comparatively well during a long investment horizon (Note: Returns shown through late May 2017).
+I still think TGT is undervalued and has started to climb back up, which I describe in this article.
+However, no one can be really impressed with Target's total return.

 Don't panic

 Before putting my money into an investment, I need to do my due diligence in research.
-My investment is going to be relying on the underlying stock and an entry price I’m comfortable with.
+My investment is going to be relying on the underlying stock and an entry price I'm comfortable with.
 Costco (NASDAQ:COST) is a great example of this.
-I see Costco as a great retailer with an ideal strategy for combatting against e-tailing.
-COST's membership strategy combined with low prices on high-quality goods sold in bulk amounts is brilliant.
+I see Costco as a great retailer with an ideal strategy for combating against e-tailing.
+COST's membership strategy, combined with low prices on high-quality goods sold in bulk amounts, is brilliant.
 My only issue with Costco in the past has been trying to find a good entry price.

-Costco has been on a dramatic decline since Amazon (NASDAQ:AMZN) announced the purchase of Whole Foods (WFM).
+Costco has been on a dramatic decline since Amazon (NASDAQ:AMZN) announced the purchase of Whole Foods (NASDAQ:WFM).
 In prior months, the price on Costco was simply too high.
 After the dramatic decline, it is becoming more interesting to me.

 As an example, if I were to purchase, say Target, and watch the price fall (as it seems to do all too often) when I thought it was undervalued, then I would want to raise my position.
 I would still do more due diligence and see if I missed anything.
 I would decide that even though the price for Target kept dropping, the underlying company was far better than the market price implied.

-WMT, PM, and MO – my final three dividend champions
+WMT, PM, and MO - My final three Dividend Champions

-Seeing Wal-Mart’s management seriously committed to the plan of increasing wages and praising the work of their lower line employees was enough to get me to buy their stock.
+Seeing Wal-Mart's management seriously committed to the plan of increasing wages and praising the work of the company's lower line employees was enough to get me to buy the stock.
 On May 14th, 2016, I published a piece explaining why I bought Wal-Mart from the bargain bin.

 Philip Morris benefits substantially from a weaker dollar.
 If the dollar becomes materially weaker, it could send PM's earnings up significantly.
 This has finally been occurring in 2017.
-Their sales growth in recent years looks weak on a GAAP basis, but in constant currencies they were doing double-digit growth.
+The company's sales growth in recent years looks weak on a GAAP basis, but in constant currencies, it was doing double-digit growth.

 Philip Morris offers another unique factor in giving international exposure.
-Technically the company is considered domestic on stock-screening systems, but 100% of sales are international.
+Technically, the company is considered domestic on stock-screening systems, but 100% of sales are international.
 When all the revenue is coming from foreign countries, shouldn't that be seen as an international investment?
 This is a way to get international exposure into the portfolio without dealing with the massive fluctuations in valuations and growth rates of the economies.

-Philip Morris doesn’t have as much history as the rest as it was previously a part of Altria Group.
-I credit them with their history as a part of Altria Group and consider PM a dividend champion.
+Philip Morris doesn't have as much history as the rest, as it was previously a part of Altria Group.
+I credit the company with its history as a part of Altria Group and consider PM a Dividend Champion.

 Choosing Altria Group was simple.
 The company has over 50% market share and an addictive product.
-Having such an enormous presence gives them a position to influence legislation in the industry.
-They can help choose the rules for the competition if the company isn’t strong enough in their own right.
-I’m not expecting Altria Group to have the kind of returns they had in prior periods, but sales growth remains practical and MO is using mobile applications to connect with customers.
+Having such an enormous presence gives it a position to influence legislation in the industry.
+It can help choose the rules for the competition if the company isn't strong enough in its own right.
+I'm not expecting Altria Group to have the kind of returns it had in prior periods, but sales growth remains practical and MO is using mobile applications to connect with customers.

 Tobacco regrets

-Reynolds American, Inc. (RAI) offers a strong alternative for investors looking to get into this space.
+Reynolds American, Inc. (NYSE:RAI) offers a strong alternative for investors looking to get into this space.

 I have two regrets about investing in tobacco.
 One is not doubling my position in Philip Morris at the start of the year when it was cheap.
 The second is not adding some RAI when I was starting the positions.

 Consumer Staples

-Pepsi (PEP) and Coca-Cola (KO) are monsters among the dividend investing community.
+Pepsi (NYSE:PEP) and Coca-Cola (NYSE:KO) are monsters among the dividend investing community.
 I don’t expect them to get slaughtered at any point, but I don’t foresee them having a material amount of growth.
 Aldi is coming into America and competing against Wal-Mart with a focus on lower prices and using in-house brands.
-As the company grows, I expect Wal-Mart to react by putting pressure on their suppliers to lower prices or to shift more orders to generic products.
-This same issue could have an impact on other brand name companies such as Kellogg (K), Mondelez International (MDLZ) and General Mills (GIS).
-These are all strong companies, but facing potential headwinds as competition among the retailers picks up.
+As the company grows, I expect Wal-Mart to react by putting pressure on its suppliers to lower prices or to shift more orders to generic products.
+This same issue could have an impact on other brand name companies such as Kellogg (NYSE:K), Mondelez International (NASDAQ:MDLZ), and General Mills (NYSE:GIS).
+These are all strong companies but facing potential headwinds as competition among the retailers picks up.

 Too Much Risk

-I do like high yields, but I’m not comfortable going into the traditional high-yield sectors without doing my due diligence and an entry price in mind.
-For instance, investors planning to live on their dividend income may be taking on too much risk when buying shares in Prospect Capital (PSC), Ares Capital (ARCC), or Fifth Street Finance (FSC).
-These companies are capable of providing strong returns, but investors depending on a precise dividend amount would be better served accepting lower yields from dividend champions.
+I do like high yields, but I'm not comfortable going into the traditional high-yield sectors without doing my due diligence and an entry price in mind.
+For instance, investors planning to live on their dividend income may be taking on too much risk when buying shares in Prospect Capital (NASDAQ:PSC), Ares Capital (NASDAQ:ARCC), or Fifth Street Finance (NYSE:FSC).
+These companies are capable of providing strong returns, but investors depending on a precise dividend amount would be better served accepting lower yields from Dividend Champions.
 If investors are taking the higher yields, I believe their income needs to very materially exceed their expenses.
-In my opinion, the best BDC is Main Street Capital (MAIN), but they are selling at a massive premium.
+In my opinion, the best BDC is Main Street Capital (NYSE:MAIN), but it is selling at a massive premium.

 Investors looking to ETFs

-The SPDR S&P 500 Trust ETF (SPY) carries more risk than I would want for a large position in my portfolio.
-I prefer more defensive allocations with ETFs and I’d rather use the Vanguard High Dividend Yield ETF (VYM), or the Schwab U.S. Dividend Equity ETF (SCHD) as opposed to SPY.
-I also find the Vanguard Consumer Staples ETF (VDC) to be a respectable ETF.
-For investors who are willing to be a little more aggressive, the Vanguard Dividend Appreciation ETF (VIG) is a solid choice.
-When I felt comfortable running a higher beta on the portfolio, I saw the Vanguard Total Stock Market ETF (VTI) as a good alternative to the S&P 500 with a lower expense ratio.
-However, with current market valuations, I’ve been sitting on the sidelines when it comes to investing in ETFs.
+The SPDR S&P 500 Trust ETF (NYSEARCA:SPY) carries more risk than I would want for a large position in my portfolio.
+I prefer more defensive allocations with ETFs, and I'd rather use the Vanguard High Dividend Yield ETF (NYSEARCA:VYM) or the Schwab U.S. Dividend Equity ETF (NYSEARCA:SCHD) as opposed to SPY.
+I also find the Vanguard Consumer Staples ETF (NYSEARCA:VDC) to be a respectable ETF.
+For investors who are willing to be a little more aggressive, the Vanguard Dividend Appreciation ETF (NYSEARCA:VIG) is a solid choice.
+When I felt comfortable running a higher beta on the portfolio, I saw the Vanguard Total Stock Market ETF (NYSEARCA:VTI) as a good alternative to the S&P 500 with a lower expense ratio.
+However, with current market valuations, I've been sitting on the sidelines when it comes to investing in ETFs.

 Conclusion

-The dividend champions I chose have served my portfolio well.
-I would feel comfortable doubling my position in any of the dividend champions selected for my portfolio if shares declined.
+The Dividend Champions I chose have served my portfolio well.
+I would feel comfortable doubling my position in any of the Dividend Champions selected for my portfolio if shares declined.
 Given the size of my position in Target, I would increase the position but would avoid doubling it.

 With the exception of NNN, the allocations are mostly to companies that operate in oligopolies.
-Dropping NNN from the portfolio was simply a matter of reducing the risk in my portfolio when the valuation become too high.
+Dropping NNN from the portfolio was simply a matter of reducing the risk in my portfolio when the valuation became too high.

 Click The Mortgage REIT Forum to sign up for:

-Sign up before August 1st, 2017 to lock in at $340/year
+Sign up before August 1st, 2017, to lock in at $340/year.

 Disclosure: I am/we are long TGT, WMT, MO, PM.